 The four most prevalent vegetable oils alone — soybean, palm, sunflower, and canola — emit 1.2 billion metric tons of CO2-eq every year, or about twice the greenhouse gas emissions of all cars in the U.S. in 2020 [*,*,*].

-Switching from an oil with a high carbon footprint to an oil with a low carbon footprint, such as Cultured Oil, can have a significant impact on global emissions.
+Switching from an oil with a high carbon footprint to an oil with a low carbon footprint, such as Zero Acre oil, can have a significant impact on global emissions.

-Cultured Oil has a lower carbon footprint than all major vegetable oils, with the exception of sunflower oil.
-While sunflower oil has about a 10 times larger land and water footprint than Cultured Oil, it has a similarly low carbon footprint.
-Compared to high-carbon crops like soybean oil, Cultured Oil emits 86% fewer greenhouse gases.
+Zero Acre oil has a lower carbon footprint than all major vegetable oils, with the exception of sunflower oil.
+While sunflower oil has about a 10 times larger land and water footprint than Zero Acre oil, it has a similarly low carbon footprint.
+Compared to high-carbon crops like soybean oil, Zero Acre oil emits 86% fewer greenhouse gases.

-If all the soybean oil in the world were replaced with Cultured Oil, there would be a total reduction of 320 million metric tons CO2-eq every year.
+If all the soybean oil in the world were replaced with Zero Acre oil, there would be a total reduction of 320 million metric tons CO2-eq every year.

 As forests go up in flames to make room for vegetable oil crops, one of the many negative consequences is an increase in harmful emissions — not only greenhouse gases but also more acutely dangerous air pollutants from smoke.

 In order to clear forested land for food production, manufacturers raze the land with fire.
 Researchers at Harvard and Columbia Universities found that the smoke from one mass Indonesian blaze in 2015 (to make room for palm oil production) may have caused 100,000 premature deaths due to harmful air pollutants [*].

 There are a number of reasons to minimize global air pollution and greenhouse gas emissions, and while the most important lever we can pull as a society is in the energy sector by reducing emissions from the oil we pull out of the ground, reducing emissions from the oil we eat is an important and impactful step as well.